Josh961/imessage-exporter-standalone/exporter-cli/imessage-exporter/README.md

         By default, exports will not run if there is not enough free disk space

 -n, --phone-numbers
-        Export messages for these phone numbers only (includes group chats with these numbers) Phone numbers should be separated by commas and should only contain digits
+        Export messages for these phone numbers only.
+For group chats, provide all numbers separated by commas.

 -t, --list-contacts
         List all contacts and group chats with at least 20 messages in the database